 - The CIPC check ride is conducted by check airmen designated by the board of directors.
 The check airmen must be flight instructors and members of the club in good standing.

 - The CIPC check ride shall consist of the annual recurrent training of Part B, Exhibit 1 or other method approved by the Safety Officer.

-All active members will provide a copy (ideally e-mail a scan) of their medical certificate, flight review and/or Wings program endorsement to the Club General Manager or Safety Officer upon renewal or completion.
+All active members will provide a copy (ideally e-mail a scan) of their medical certificate or BasicMed documentation, flight review and/or Wings program endorsement to the Club General Manager or Safety Officer upon renewal or completion.
 Failure to provide this information will result in the loss of flying privileges.

 Cold Weather Operations

 - All Club aircraft require preheat prior to being started when the temperature is below 30°F. The Club pre-heater is kept in Crow's storage hanger near the vending machines.
 Care should be exercised when using the pre-heater so as to not apply excessive heat to the cowl or other painted surfaces.
 Upon completion of preheating, return the heater.
 If you are unfamiliar with preheating procedures, ask for assistance from a flight instructor.
 The Club pre-heater becomes very hot and caution should be exercised to prevent severe burns.

 - Prior to starting the engine, make sure that the primer is fully seated and locked.
 Upon starting the engine of the aircraft, allow the engine to warm up for several minutes at 1000 RPM prior to increasing power.